theresa-mashura/BlueJ.NaiveTicket/README.md

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
-	 	It ouputs the wrong ticket price.
+	 	It lets you put in nonsense values or too big or too small and still prints the ticket anyway.
 	* What happens if you insert too much money into the machine – do you receive any refund?
 		Ticket price printed is wrong.
 No refund.
 	* What happens if you do not insert enough and then try to print a ticket?
-		Tells you the amount you still owe.
+		It will still print a ticket even though you didn't pay enough.

 ### Exercise 2.4
 * X Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.